Facilitation

 • Low interest, high influence: Regularly engage and monitor this group to keep them satisfied.
 Just don’t overdo it.

 • High interest, high influence: Actively engage this group regularly and share any and all information.
-These are your key stakeholders.
+Focus your effort here.

 2. Identify key concerns and areas of interest